Top Ten Takeaways: The American Rescue Plan Act of 2021

 Extended Unemployment Assistance

-The bill extends many existing unemployment assistance provisions from the Coronavirus Aid, Relief, and Economic Security (CARES) Act and the Families First Coronavirus Response Act including Federal Pandemic Unemployment Compensation (FPUC) at the current $300 per week rate, Pandemic Unemployment Assistance (PUA), and Pandemic Emergency Unemployment Compensation (PEUC).
+The bill extends many existing unemployment assistance provisions from the Coronavirus Aid, Relief, and Economic Security (CARES) Act and the Families First Coronavirus Response Act including Federal Pandemic Unemployment Compensation (FPUC) at $300 per week, Pandemic Unemployment Assistance (PUA), and Pandemic Emergency Unemployment Compensation (PEUC).
+It also extends Mixed Earner Unemployment Compensation (MEUC), which was established separately through the Consolidated Appropriations Act of 2021.

 Additional Veteran-Specific Supports